Sher-Chowdhury/codingbee_content/_posts/2018-08-12-comparison-between-ansible-and-puppet.md

 	<li>Puppet is based on ruby.
 However Ansible is based on python, and you can write python code right into your ansible code.
 Python comes with a huge amount of functions/libraries that you can utilise in your ansible code.</li>
 	<li>puppet code is written in it's own custom language, i.e. Domain specific   Language (DSL).
 However ansible code is written in yaml syntax.</li>
 </ul>

+This is just a quick summary of the two tools....